WHAT YOU NEED TO KNOW:

 - Radiation refers to the particles and waves given off by radioactive material.
 It is a form of energy that occurs naturally and artificially.
 We are exposed to it every day.
 However, radiation could be harmful to your health and safety if the levels are high enough and the exposure lasts long enough.

 - Contamination is when radioactive material is where it is not supposed to be.
-Food, water or air is considered contaminated if it contains more or different types of radioactive material than would be normally present.
-Our bodies, for example, contain very small amounts of the radioactive elements potassium-40, carbon-14 and tritium.
+Food, water, or air is considered contaminated if it contains more or different types of radioactive material than would be normally present.
+Our bodies, for example, contain very small amounts of the radioactive elements potassium-40, carbon-14, and tritium.
 We are not considered to be contaminated because these elements exist within us naturally.
-However, the presence of strontium-90 (a possible byproduct of a nuclear power plant emergency) in food, air or water can indicate contamination.
+However, the presence of strontium-90 (a possible byproduct of a nuclear power plant emergency) in food, air, or water can indicate contamination.

 Radiation is a Natural Fact of Life - Radiation is a form of energy like light or sunshine.
 There is radiation all around us.
 We are exposed to small amounts of radioactive materials every moment of our lives.

-How we measure radiation - You cannot see, taste, hear or smell ionizing radiation.
+How we measure radiation - You cannot see, taste, hear, or smell ionizing radiation.
 But we can measure it with special instruments.
 We use a unit called a millirem (mRem) to measure ionizing radiation.

 On average, a person living in the U.S. receives about 620 mRem per year from all radiation sources.
 A person living within 10 miles of the Cook Nuclear Plant receives about 485 mRem because we live at a low elevation that is not near any radioactive rock formations.
 About 310 mRem of the total we receive comes from man-made sources, primarily medical testing.
 Only a tiny fraction of one percent of the man-made radiation would come from the Cook Plant.